We hold these truths to be self evident….

 The event starts promptly at 9:30 AM in the cool of the morning at the Old Exchange Building and features bagpipe music, a rendition of the National Anthem, a historical review of the inception of the final draft and the presentation of the Declaration of Independence.

 East Bay and Broad Streets will be blocked to vehicular traffic and citizens are encouraged to bring their own seating in front of the Exchange Building and help kick-off the nationwide celebration of patriotism.
+As an added plus, complimentary bottled water will be given away by the Washington Light Infantry, while supplies last!

 The day will conclude with a wreath-laying ceremony at the grave of Declaration signer Edward Rutledge interred at St. Phillip’s Church.
 We urge families to bring the kids, RAIN or SHINE, and be part of this FREE celebration of the founding of this great and glorious country!